AndyVale/learnpilot/README.md

 | `CLOUDFLARE_API_TOKEN`    | API token with Workers AI permission     |

-Or you can simple login with `pywrangler login` in your terminal as said above.
+Or you can simply log in with `pywrangler login` in your terminal as said above.

 ---